ST-TOMAS-Workshop/stm32u0_workshop/enddevice/enddevice_handson_intro.md

 ## In a Workshop
 - Use **STM32U83-DK** board
+- Device not supplied from BUS (it would required extra power supply)
 - Measure incoming signal by LPTIM with external LSE(quartz) crystal
 - Re-shape edges by internal **Comparator**
 - Between edges and during Idle state on BUS the device enter in STOP mode